fastapi/fastapi/docs/en/docs/tutorial/dependencies/classes-as-dependencies.md

 ...and **FastAPI** will know what to do.

 !!! tip
-    If all that seems more confusing than helpful, disregard it, you don't *need* it.
+    If that seems more confusing than helpful, disregard it, you don't *need* it.

     It is just a shortcut.
 Because **FastAPI** cares about helping you minimize code repetition.